libp2p/docs/content/concepts/discovery-routing/rendezvous.md

 {{< alert icon="💡" context="info" text="The current rendezvous implementation replaces the initial ws-star-rendezvous implementation with rendezvous daemons and a fleet of p2p-circuit relays." />}}

 The libp2p rendezvous protocol can be used for different use cases.
-It is used during bootstrap to discover circuit relays that provide connectivity for browser nodes.
+E.g. it can be used during bootstrap to discover circuit relays that provide connectivity for browser nodes.
 Generally, a peer can use known rendezvous points to find peers that provide network services.
 Rendezvous is also used throughout the lifetime of an application for peer discovery by registering and polling rendezvous points.
-In an application-specific setting, rendezvous points are used to progressively discover peers that can answer specific queries or host shards of content.
+In an application-specific setting, rendezvous points can be used to progressively discover peers that can answer specific queries or host shards of content.

 The libp2p rendezvous protocol allows peers to connect to a rendezvous point and register their presence by sending a `REGISTER` message containing their serialized peer record in